ks-no/designsystem/packages/themes/README.md

 ### In JavaScript/TypeScript Files

 If you are using a JavaScript or TypeScript application, import the styles like this.
-If you are using React, please check the readme in the React-package.
+If you are using React, please check the readme in the React-package as well.

 ```javascript
 import '@ks-no/designsystem-themes/base.css'